HemangVora/Data-Context-Market/README.md

 A decentralized marketplace for buying and selling data using Filecoin storage, blockchain indexing, and AI-powered discovery through x402 micropayments.

+---

+## Technology Stack

+### 🤖 MCP (Model Context Protocol)

+DCM is built as a suite of MCP servers that integrate directly with AI assistants like Claude.
+Users can index blockchain data, upload files, and manage datasets using natural language commands.
+AI agents can autonomously discover and purchase data.

+### 📊 SQD (Subsquid) Pipes SDK

+We built an MCP server around SQD Pipes SDK for natural language blockchain data indexing.
+Users can create pipes to index any smart contract event, apply custom filters, aggregate data, and export to CSV - all through prompts.

+### 🗄️ Filecoin Storage

+We built an MCP server for decentralized storage and marketplace functionality.
+Upload files to Filecoin, set pricing, register datasets on-chain, and enable AI agents to discover and purchase data.

+### 💰 x402 Protocol

+HTTP-native micropayments enabling AI agents to autonomously pay for data.
+Agents can discover datasets and purchase them instantly with USDC on Base - no human intervention required.

+### 👛 Embedded Wallets

+AI agents have their own embedded wallets to make autonomous payments.
+This enables true agent-to-agent commerce where agents can browse, purchase, and download data without user involvement.

+### 🔗 Data Registry (On-Chain)

+Smart contract on Sepolia tracking all uploaded datasets:

+- Immutable record of every upload
+- Discoverable metadata (name, description, price, PieceCID)
+- Payment routing to creator wallets

+### ⚡ ClickHouse

+High-performance analytics database:

+- Columnar storage optimized for aggregations
+- Fast ingestion of millions of events
+- SQL interface

+---

 ## 🏗️ Architecture

 ```